grimoire/mmdetection-to-tensorrt/README.md

 - [x] Cascade RPN
 - [x] DETR

 Tested on:

 - torch=1.6.0
 - tensorrt=7.1.3.4
 - mmdetection=2.10.0
 - cuda=10.2
 - cudnn=8.0.2.39

-If you find any error, please report in the issue.
+If you find any error, please report it in the issue.

 ## FAQ